 Summary

 In order to allocate IT resources efficiently, business demands must be managed.
-Typical business demands are to increase speed and quality and to decrease costs, which build a goal conflict when aimed at all together.
-In order to implement and manage business requirements, tools including project portfolio management, service catalogs, and chargeback can help IT managers.
+Typical business demands are to increase speed and quality and to decrease costs, which create a goal conflict when aimed at simultaneously.
+Tools that can help IT managers in the management and implementation of business requirements include project portfolio management, service catalogs, and chargeback.

-Regulations that come with partly immense implications for the IT compliance are Basel II and Basel III, Solvency II, Sarbanes-Oxley Act (SOX), and newer regulations for electronic bookkeeping and archiving of business documents.
-The framework COBIT is often used for compliance checks.
-In order to pass COBIT-based audits to satisfaction, a solid business and IT strategy need to be in place.
+Regulations that come with major implications for IT compliance include Basel II and Basel III, Solvency II, the Sarbanes–Oxley Act (SOX), and newer regulations for electronic bookkeeping and the archiving of business documents.
+The COBIT framework is often used for compliance checks.
+In order to pass COBIT-based audits satisfactorily, both a solid business and IT strategy need to be in place.
 Lastly, a well-designed IT strategy and derived IT capabilities play an important role in mergers and acquisitions of companies or parts of companies.
 If an organization is planning an acquisition or will merge in the foreseeable future, an IT strategy is the best basis for all decisions regarding IT M&A.

-Unit 7 – Building Blocks of an IT strategy
+Unit 7 – Building Blocks of an IT Strategy

 Study Goals